Online Master of Science in Project Management Degree

 - Boston University is an accredited member of AACSB International―The Association to Advance Collegiate Schools of Business.

 - The MS in Project Management is also accredited by the Project Management Institute® (PMI) Global Accreditation Center for Project Management Education Programs (GAC).

-- Students learn from internationally recognized and research-focused instructors who are also practitioners and leading authorities on topics such as project governance, agile project management, project improvisation, mega projects, complex project management, and earned value analysis.
+- Students learn from internationally recognized and research-focused instructors who are also practitioners and leading authorities on topics such as mega-projects, program and project portfolios, agile principles, project and program governance, project planning and control, project management life cycle, methodologies of effective leadership and motivation, cost and risk management, management of project quality and procurement, earned value analysis, and communication.

 Operations Research Analysts

 Business Continuity Planners

 5–10% increase in jobs through 2029

 4% increase in jobs through 2029